 In the space of smart wearables, we have only just begun shedding light on fem tech products.
 It took generations for humanity to finally understand the simple fact that female bodies can’t be judged by standards set for male bodies.

-Bringing Women’s Health to the limelight, Evie ring came out in Jan 2024 at CES and got sold out just as quickly.
-Luckily I got my hands on one and with it came the chance to compare it with my Oura Gen3 that I have already been wearing for a year now.
+Bringing Women’s Health to the limelight, Evie Ring came out in January 2024 at CES and got sold out just as quickly.
+Luckily, I got my hands on one, and with it came the chance to compare it with my Oura Gen3 that I have already been wearing for a year now.

 I won’t say I am disappointed or shocked by the result of my comparison, but there’s clearly a lot more work to be done with Evie.